 Staff members who test positive for drugs may request a second test of the remaining portion of the split sample within 72 hours of notification of a positive test result by the Medical Review Officer.

 Refusal to Take an Alcohol or Drug Test

 No staff member may refuse to submit to an alcohol or drug test as directed under this policy.
 A refusal to submit includes, but is not limited to, a failure to provide adequate breath or urine for testing without a valid medical explanation or engaging in conduct that obstructs the testing process.

 Refusal to submit to a test is considered the same as a positive test result.

 Securing Information From Previous Employers

 If a person is to be hired into a position subject to this policy and that person has worked as a driver of a commercial vehicle during the previous two years, that person must authorize a request to release information regarding positive test results and refusals to be tested.

 Confidentiality and Record Retention

 All records related to drug and alcohol testing will be maintained in a secure location with limited access.

-The university supports staff members who volunteer for treatment of alcohol or drug abuse.
+The university supports staff members who volunteer for the treatment of alcohol or drug abuse.
 Staff members are encouraged to seek treatment voluntarily and to utilize the Employee Assistance Program.
-Sick leave, vacation leave or leave of absence without pay may be granted for treatment and rehabilitation as in other illnesses, and insurance coverage for treatment may be provided depending upon applicable policies.
+Sick leave, vacation leave, or leave of absence without pay may be granted for treatment and rehabilitation as in other illnesses, and insurance coverage for treatment may be provided depending upon applicable policies.
 Staff members who would like information on benefits or the Employee Assistance Program should contact Human Resources.
 Confidentiality of information will be maintained as much as possible at all times.